ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 when the HTTP stream's network path changes to avoid linkability across network paths.
 Note that initial REGISTER_CLIENT_CID capsules MAY be sent prior to receiving an HTTP response from the proxy.

+If the client receives a VCID it cannot use, it may re-register the same client CID with a reason code indicating why the previous VCID was unusable.
+The proxy SHOULD use this information to select a more suitable VCID.
+If the reason is TOO_SHORT, the proxy SHOULD select a longer VCID.
+If the reason is CONFLICT, the proxy MUST select a different VCID.

 Connection ID registrations are subject to a proxy-advertised limit.
 Each registration has a corresponding sequence number.
 The client MUST NOT send a registration